 Who can apply for financial aid?

 Everyone who is admitted to the University of Michigan Medical School is welcome to apply for financial aid.
-All admitted students are automatically considered for recruitment scholarship awards.
+All newly admitted students are automatically considered for merit scholarship awards.

 Are there considerations for new vs. returning students?